vcicero/vcicero.github.io/_pages/research.md

 <span style="font-size:1.25em; font-weight:bold;"> Selected Works in Progress</span>

+Stuck in the swamp: automation and the Everglades Agricultural Area (with [Brendan Brundage](https://brendanbrundage.github.io/))

 On the government growth (with [Daniel Centurião](https://danielcenturiao.com/))

 Regional export composition and economic growth: the multi-regional Thirlwall's Law

 Short-Term Challenges of Long-Term Growth: Gendered Consequences of Infrastructure Projects in Brazil (with Débora Nunes)

-Tip Credit effects on employment, earnings, and establishments (with Sammy Zahran, David Mushinski, and [Sayorn Chin](https://schinlfc.github.io/))
+Tip Credit effects on employment, earnings, and establishments (with Sammy Zahran and [Sayorn Chin](https://schinlfc.github.io/))

 Trade liberalization and income inequality: evidence from Brazil (with Sammy Zahran and [Daniele Tavani](https://www.danieletavani.com/))